 - Bail bond costs

-- Booking fees (That’s right – you have to pay for everything from the photography fee for your mugshot to the processing fee for your fingerprints.)
+- Booking fees (That’s right – you have to pay everything from the photography fee for your mugshot to the processing fee for your fingerprints.)

 - Court-imposed fines